GaijinEntertainment/daScript/doc/source/stdlib/detail/ast.rst

 .. |function-ast-add_alias| replace:: Adds type alias to the specified module.

 .. |function-ast-remove_structure| replace:: Removes structure declaration from the specified module.

+.. |function-ast-find_unique_structure| replace:: Find structure in the program with the specified name.
+If its unique - return it, otherwise null.

 .. |typedef-ast-ForLoopMacroPtr| replace:: Smart pointer to 'ForLoopMacro'.